Navigate Uncertainty as a Business Leader

 The Greek philosopher Heraclitus taught that “the only constant thing in life is change,” a prescient lesson all business leaders should remember.

-I recently met with my team to discuss the implications of this on our business.
+I recently met with my team to discuss the implications of uncertainty on our business.
 After a group debrief, we broke into smaller groups to brainstorm how to use any potential hiring slowdowns to our advantage.
 The team’s suggestions collectively ranged from focusing on educational opportunities for our current customers to honing in on helping our partners help their employers net higher-quality candidates.

 I was proud of how the team embraced this looming uncertainty with a positive, can-do attitude.
 Frankly, to operate otherwise is to leave yourself susceptible to panic or agita, which does no one in the business world any good.